PA0GTB/CW-Memory-Keyer/README.md

    Added additional "Class" ScrolLCD.cpp
    This class changes the sequence of scrolling the lines on the 20x4 LCD display from 0-2-1-3 to 0-1-2-3.
-Both files, ScrolLCD.cpp and ScrolLCD.h must be placed at the same postion of this sketch --
+Both files, ScrolLCD.cpp and ScrolLCD.h must be placed at the same position where the sketch can be found
+   --
    Cleaning up the code and removed not used constants and declarations Renamed the Booleans status behavior, added LCD Adress constant